scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `NextHdr`: Unsigned 8-bit integer.
 Identifies the type of header immediately following the Hop-by-Hop/End-to-End Options header.
 Values of this field respect the Assigned SCION Protocol Numbers (see also [](#protnum)).
-- `ExtLen`: Unsigned 8-bit integer.
-The value of this field is computed as the length of the header in 4-octet units not including the first 4 octets.
-That is: `ExtLen = uint8(((options_len + 2) / 4) - 1)`, where `options_len + 2` is a multiple of 4.
+- `ExtLen`: 8-bit unsigned integer.
+The length of the Hop-by-hop or End-to-end options header in 4-octet units, not including the first 4 octets.
+That is: `ExtLen = uint8(((L + 2) / 4) - 1)`, where `L` is the size of the header in bytes, assuming that `L + 2` is a multiple of 4.
 - `Options`: This is a variable-length field.
 The length of this field MUST be such that the complete length of the Hop-by-Hop/End-to-End Options header is an integer multiple of 4 bytes.
-This can be achieved by using padding-only options.
+This can be achieved by using options of type 0 or 1 (see {{table-4}}) .
 The `Options` field contains one or more Type-Length-Value (TLV) encoded options.
 For details, see [](#optfld).

 The Hop-by-Hop/End-to-End Options header is aligned to 4 bytes.